Enrichment & Co-curricular

 Relationships are one of the strengths of St Gabriel's; walk through any of our departments and you will hear a real quality to the dialogue between teachers and pupils.

-Girls are supported to work independently and there is always a sense of purpose to what they are doing.
+Pupils are supported to work independently and there is always a sense of purpose to what they are doing.
 Within the curriculum, they also develop collaborative working skills; focused critical thinking and listening; perseverance, without immediate gratification; an ability to interact in a community, and how to work together with others with different views and values.
 These are all skills required for university life and future careers.

 A wide range of visits and co-curricular activities provide opportunities for pupils to develop as leaders, learn how to communicate under pressure and to encourage and enthuse others.
 Above all they learn to turn failure in to success.